Panic on the Streets of Springfield

 "Panic on the Streets of Springfield" is the 19th episode of the thirty-second season of the American animated television series The Simpsons, and the 703rd episode overall.
 It aired in the United States on Fox on April 18, 2021.
 The episode was directed by Matthew Nastuk, and written by Tim Long.
 In this episode, Lisa becomes obsessed with a cynical English singer named Quilloughby (based on Morrissey and voiced by Benedict Cumberbatch) who becomes her imaginary friend.

+The episode received the highest audience on Fox that night, while its critical reception was mixed.
+It was criticized by Morrissey and his manager, who found the Quilloughby character inaccurate and offensive.
 The episode was dedicated in memory of Edwin E. Aguilar, an animator, character layout and assistant director of The Simpsons who died on April 11, 2021.

 Plot

 Homer is to be prescribed a drug by Dr. Hibbert for his low testosterone, but when he sees a preview commercial for a high-torque truck, he buys that instead.
 The truck comes with a subscription to a music streaming service.
-Its algorithm recommends that Lisa listen to The Snuffs, a band fronted by Quilloughby (parodies of Morrissey and The Smiths).
+Its algorithm recommends that Lisa should listen to The Snuffs, a 1980s British band fronted by morose vegan Quilloughby (parodies of The Smiths and Morrissey).

-Lisa is inspired by Quilloughby's veganism and gets vegan tacos on the school menu, but they are mistakenly made with bacon.
-Disgusted, she finds solace from the singer in the form of an imaginary friend in Quilloughby's young, progressive guise who gives her witty retorts to Bart and her teachers.
-A concerned Principal Skinner calls Homer and Marge to school.
-Marge then cancels Lisa's music subscription.
+Lisa becomes a fan of the Snuffs and gets vegan tacos on the school menu, but they are mistakenly made with bacon.
+Upset and humiliated, she develops an imaginary friend in the form of Quilloughby.
+He gives her witty retorts to Bart and music teacher Mr Largo.
+Principal Skinner calls Homer and Marge to school to discuss Lisa's bad attitude.
+Marge considers Quilloughby to be the source of her daughter's rebelliousness, so she cancels the music subscription.

 The imaginary singer advises Lisa to steal Homer's credit card to afford entry to a music festival, where the real Quilloughby is performing.
-She tires of the imaginary singer's cynicism and both are shocked to see that the real one is now an overweight bigot who has anti-immigrant views and has abandoned veganism.
-When the real Quilloughby is booed and chased off stage, Lisa has one final conversation with the imaginary singer, who advises her to not let what befell his real-life counterpart happen to her.
-Homer and Marge find Lisa amidst the riot, who worries about her future as a teenager, and save her.

-During the credits, Marge sees the similarity between Lisa's behavior and her own rebellious phase against her mother.
+She tires of the imaginary singer's cynicism, and both are shocked to see that the real one is now an overweight bigot with anti-immigrant views who has abandoned veganism.
+When the real Quilloughby is booed and chased off stage, the imaginary Quilloughby advises her not to be so negative that she ends up like his real-life counterpart before disappearing.
+Homer takes his truck out and Marge finds Lisa amidst the riot, saving her.
+Marge sees the similarity between Lisa's behavior and her own rebellious phase against her mother.
 She comforts Lisa and reassures her she will always be there for her.